-1.2 Political economy communication and platform studies
+1.1 Political economy communication

-For a heuristic consideration of the issues related to automated factchecking, theories related to the political economy of communication, platform studies, and AI-based fact-checking are mobilized.
+To provide a heuristic examination of automated fact-checking issues, the research draws on theories concerning the political economy of communication, platform studies, and AI-based fact-checking.

 Emerging at the end of the 1960s, the political economy of communication (PEC), which is often described as "critical," gives centrality "to the question of the power relations that structure the production, the dissemination, the reception of cultural and media texts" (Magis, 2016).
 In this perspective, Vincent Mosco (1996) highlights power relations in the analysis of the production, distribution and the exchange of resources.
 Indeed, most of the work on PEC focuses on the phenomena of imbalances and domination.
-Combined with social logic, which "Identifying long-term movements. encompassing production processes and production/consumption dynamics, or mechanisms shaping usage patterns."
+Combined with social logic, which "Identifying long-term movements, encompassing production processes and production/consumption dynamics, or mechanisms shaping usage patterns."
 (Miège, 1989), the PEC makes it possible to better understand the dependence that may exist between fact-checking platforms and GAFAMs (Ndiaye et al., 2021) in a "context of information platformization" (Mercier, 2021).